bishoprook/Cadd9/API.md

 ##### Remarks

-This can be used to create a chord with arbitrary extensions.
-Common extensions include the 7th, 9th, and 11th.
+This can be used to create a chord with arbitrary extensions, like 9th, 13th, etc.

 <a name='M-Cadd9-Model-Quality-Apply-Cadd9-Model-Note-'></a>
 ### Apply() `method`